openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

                           |
                         GroupConv 1x304x128x128
 ```
-### `-prefetch-tiling`: Tile layers into smaller tiles to enable prefetch pipeline
-The pass performs tiling on layers to enable prefetch pipeline.

-The pass tries run tiles in parallel.
-The 'prefetch' means that the next tile could be loaded in advance when the current tile is computing.

-The pass does not consider cost models,
-only tiles layers to make at least two tiles could be loaded in CMX memory at the same time.
 ### `-propagate-fq-through-pad`: Propagate FakeQuantize operation after Pad is replaced with Concat
 `ConvertPadToConcat` adds a `Concat` operation which does not propagate `FakeQuantize` operation.